 0. It is expected that other information about tenants such as auth tokens, tenant names, limits, accounting, etc. is stored in a separate relational database.
-This database must be managed by a separate service sitting in front of VictoriaMetrics cluster such as vmauth.
-Contact us if you need help with creating such a service.
+This database must be managed by a separate service sitting in front of VictoriaMetrics cluster such as vmauth or vmgateway.
+Contact us if you need assistance with such service.

 Tenants are automatically created when the first data point is written into the given tenant.

 Data for all the tenants is evenly spread among available